EnzymeML/enzymeml-specifications/specifications/enzymeml.md

 # EnzymeML

-EnzymeML is an data exchange format that supports the comprehensive documentation of enzymatic data by describing reaction conditions, time courses of substrate and product concentrations, the kinetic model, and the estimated kinetic constants.
+EnzymeML is a data exchange format that supports the comprehensive documentation of enzymatic data by describing reaction conditions, time courses of substrate and product concentrations, the kinetic model, and the estimated kinetic constants.
 EnzymeML is based on the Systems Biology Markup Language, which was extended by implementing the STRENDA Guidelines.
 An EnzymeML document serves as a container to transfer data between experimental platforms, modeling tools, and databases.
 EnzymeML supports the scientific community by introducing a standardized data exchange format to make enzymatic data findable, accessible, interoperable, and reusable according to the FAIR data principles.

 ## Root objects

 ### EnzymeMLDocument

 This is the root object that composes all objects found in an EnzymeML document.
-It also includes general metadata such as the name of the document, when it was created/modified and references to publications, databases and arbitrary links to the web.
+It also includes general metadata such as the name of the document, when it was created/modified, and references to publications, databases, and arbitrary links to the web.

 - __name__
   - Type: string